top of page

 My attraction to black and white pictures was obvious when I travelled with very few rolls of colour film on overseas holidays in my twenties and early thirties.
 I found it challenging, though, to recreate in pictures what I was seeing when shooting landscapes on these holidays.
 Eventually I felt like black and white film had seduced me but failed to live up to expectations.
 Fortunately, in 1997 I was able to move to New York City to live for three years.
 This is where I found something - my love for street photography.
 There are few cities in the world that present endless subject matter for photography.
 Not only that, black and white film is perfect to capture the sights, sounds and emotions of the city.

 My time in America, particularly New York, was profound.
 I left there at the end of the century with a new-found favourite photographic genre and a resurrection of colour photos, particularly for a burgeoning interest in landscapes.
-Since then, overseas trips with the family and personal odysseys for pure indulgence to take photos have been the source of many amazing photographic experiences.
-These are represented here in my essential streetscape and landscape photographs - in colour and black and white.
+Since then, overseas trips with the family and travel odysseys for personal projects have been the source of many amazing photographic experiences.

 Simon Wrigley